Reinoptland/git-notes/notes.md

 1. In the terminal use `git push origin <branch name you are on>`
 2. Go to github and verify that the new branch is there

+## Making a pullrequest

+1. Go to github
+2. Click the green button "Compare and Pullrequest"
+3. Other go to pullrequest and make a pullrequest manually
+4. Write a little summary for your colleague
+5. Click "Create Pullrequest"
+6. Ask your colleague to review -> they will merge the pullrequest into main
+7. Or they might give you feedback and you will need to push changes again
+8. You can check by switch to main on github and inspecting the files